 Michael Brüggemann is Professor of Communication Research, Climate and Science Communication at the University of Hamburg.
 He is also the Principal Investigator at the interdisciplinary Cluster of Excellence „Climate, Climatic Change, and Society“ (CliCCS) 2019-2025.
 His research explores the transformations of journalism, political and science communication from a comparative perspective.

 Max Boykoff is an Associate Professor in the Center for Science and Technology Policy, which is part of the Cooperative Institute for Research in Environmental Sciences at the University of Colorado-Boulder.
 He teaches in the Environmental Studies program and is Adjunct faculty in the Geography Department.
 In addition, Max is a Senior Visiting Research Associate in the Environmental Change Institute at the University of Oxford.

 Anabela Carvalho (PhD, University College London) is Associate Professor at the Department of Communication Sciences of the University of Minho, Portugal.
 She has researched climate change communication for over 15 years including discourses of media, policy actors, activists, etc, as well as connections to public engagement.
 She’s been on the Board of Directors of the International Environmental Communication Association (IECA) (2011-2015), was co-founder, former Chair and Vice-Chair of the Science and Environment Communication Section of the European Communication and Education Association (ECREA) (2007-2014), and Associate Editor of the journal Environmental Communication (2010-2012).

 Elisabeth Eide is a professor of journalism at HiOA (Høgskolen i Oslo og Akershus), Oslo, a writer and a journalist.
-She is live at the conference in Paris.
+She was live at the conference in Paris 2015.

 Rebecca Froese is a Masters Student of “Integrated Climate System Sciences” at the University of Hamburg’s climate cluster CliSAP with a Bachelor in Earth and Ocean Sciences.
 Her current research interests are crosscutting the fields of climate, the environment and the international development cooperation including aspects of peacebuilding and climate justice.